 An in-depth review of the science and practice of cosmetology.
 The content will include methods and procedures of practical chemical application, hair treatments, hair styling, hair dressing, shop management, interpersonal relations, esthetics nail technology, sanitation and decontamination.
 This course requires 250 hours of instruction and hands on application.
-Pre-requisite: Cosmetology License, Cosmetology Teacher's License, having held a Cosmetology License in good standing with the Department of Professional Regulations or have completed a 1500 hour cosmetology program or equivalent.
+May be repeated three times.
+Pre-requisite: Cosmetology License, Cosmetology Teacher's License, having held a Cosmetology License in good standing with the Department of Professional Regulations or have completed a 1500hour cosmetology program or equivalent.
 (6 credit, 1 lecture, 15 lab)